harvard-nrg/executors/README.md

 Executors
 =========
-If you want to write scripts that work transparently across different job schedulers, things can get weird, and it's easy to find yourself locked into a specific job scheduler.
-Executors tries to eliminate this challenge.
-Just tell Executors to run a command and it will run it on whatever is available.
+Things can get pretty gnarly if you want to write scripts that work transparently across different job schedulers (or outside of a job scheduler).
+Over time, it's easy to find yourself becoming tied down to a specific job scheduler.
+Executors attempts to solve this problem without imposing a hefty framework on the end user.
+Just tell Executors what command you want to run and it'll run it on whatever's available.

-Each scheduler within Executors will expose methods to `submit`, `update`, and `cancel` a job.
+There are usually a small set of operations that you need to execute a job on any system.
+Executors exposes operations to `submit`, `update`, and `cancel` a job.
 With these methods, you can build fairly sophisticated tools quickly.
-If you need to run on your local machine today, Slurm tomorrow, and LSF next week, you don't need to change anything.
+Best of all, everything is portable!
+If you need to run your command on a local machine today, Slurm tomorrow, and LSF next week, your code should be smart enough to adapt to whatever execution environment is present.

 Executors also provides a special `JobArray` class for building and managing collections of jobs as a single object.
-There are no restrictionson the size or shape of jobs that you can add to a `JobArray`.
-You can also setup convenient behaviors such as killing all remaining jobs if a single job fails.
+There are no restrictionson the size or shape of jobs that you can add to a `JobArray` and you can setup convenient behaviors e.g., killing all remaining jobs if a single job fails.

 ## Table of contents
 1. [Installation](#installation)